wuyiquan/wuyiquan.github.io/_pages/about.md

 I actively collaborate with Prof. [Xiaozhong Liu](https://www.wpi.edu/people/faculty/xliu14) from Worcester Polytechnic Institute and Prof. [Adam Jatowt](https://adammo12.github.io/aj/) from the University of Innsbruck.

 My research interests encompass LegalAI, Large Language Models, Natural Language Processing, and Causal Inference.
-I have published over 10 papers in prestigious conferences such as ACL, EMNLP, NAACL, SIGIR, AAAI, KDD, and WWW.
+I have published over 20 papers in prestigious conferences and journals such as ACL, EMNLP, NAACL, SIGIR, AAAI, KDD, and WWW.

 I am the lead contributor to the open-source legal LLM project [wisdomInterrogatory](https://github.com/zhihaiLLM/wisdomInterrogatory), which earned me an invitation to participate in the [Yunqi Conference](https://yunqi.aliyun.com/).

-From 2023 to 2024, I have the privilege of being a visiting student at the University of Innsbruck, Austria.

 ❗️We are currently seeking graduate students.
 If you are interested in applying or collaborating with me, please feel free to [contact me](mailto:wuyiquan@zju.edu.cn).